Optimal Network Topology of Multi-Agent Systems subject to Computation and Communication Latency (with proofs): Optimization of feedback gains

 The intuition behind the above reformulation is that the quadratic cost function in~\eqref{eq:problem-recast-eig-squares} approximates well the variance in~\eqref{eq:problem-recast} about the minimum (up to scaling and translation).
-In particular, the spectrum of $ K $ needs to be ``close" to the optimal gain $ \opteig $ because the variance grows quickly with the smallest and largest eigenvalues (c.f.~\autoref{fig:sigma_of_lambda}). \autoref{fig:comparison_costs} compares the two cost functions in~\eqref{eq:problem-recast}--\eqref{eq:problem-a-sum-recast-eig-squares} for $ N = 50 $, $ n = 10 $ and $ \taun = 0.1 $, together with their optimal eigenvalues. \begin{rem} \cref{prob} may be regularized to penalize excessive control efforts.
-For example, any norm of the vector $ k $ can be added to the costs in~\eqref{eq:problem-recast}--\eqref{eq:problem-recast-eig-squares} without affecting convexity.
-This also allows to consider a delay-free dynamics in~\eqref{eq:stateErrorDynamics}. \end{rem}
+In particular, the spectrum of $ K $ needs to be ``close" to the optimal gain $ \opteig $ because the variance grows quickly with the smallest and largest eigenvalues (c.f.~\autoref{fig:sigma_of_lambda}). \autoref{fig:comparison_costs} compares the two cost functions in~\eqref{eq:problem-recast}--\eqref{eq:problem-recast-eig-squares} for $ N = 50 $, $ n = 10 $ and $ \taun = 0.1 $, together with their optimal eigenvalues in the single-parameter case (see~\autoref{sec:single-param}). \begin{rem}[Control regularization] The cost in~\eqref{eq:problem} may be modified to penalize excessive control efforts.
+For example, a weighted norm of $ k $ can be added without affecting convexity.
+This also allows to compare~\eqref{eq:stateErrorDynamics} with delay-free dynamics. \end{rem}